angular-macgyver/MacGyver/docs/directives/click.md

 macClick
 ===
-macClick recurive go up parent scope to call function
+macClick recurive go up parent scope to call function.
+This is more of a hack and
+should only be used when absolutely needed.
+This directive will be depcreated in the very near future.

 ### Parameters
 **mac-click**